Michael-Alz/cs5500-final-backend/README.md

 # Start the complete stack (backend + database + pgAdmin)
 make docker-full

-# Or use the convenience script
+# Or use the development command
-./start-docker.sh
+make dev
 ```

 ### Option 2: Local Development